stuffmattdoes/web-hexmap-generator/readme.md

 - low = yellow sand
 - medium = green grass
 - tall = brown rock
-- tallens = white snow
+- tallest = white snow

 These colors crudely represent a mountainscape and some bodies of water.
 We can think of each color as a "biome" in the real world.
 <img width="974" alt="step-2" src="https://github.com/stuffmattdoes/web-hexmap-generator/blob/master/screenshots/cover-image-01.png">